curranjensen/art-management-demo/readme.md

 - Please ensure you have [Composer](https://getcomposer.org/) installed.

-- You may run the following commands to install PHP and front end libraries from the project root:
+- You need to run the following command to install the required PHP libraries (from the project root):

 `composer install`

-- Make sure that your `.env` file is similar to the `.env.example` file.
+- Copy `.env.example` to a new file called `.env` in the project root.

 - Finally, setup your database in the `.env` file and then run this command to initialize the database: